thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ---

-All in all, I'm glad everything happens so much.
-Thanks for being a part of it.
+All in all, I'm glad everything happens so much even though it sometimes takes a toll.
+Thanks for being a part of it and making it worthwhile.
 &lt;3